 - iii.
 If notes are voice recorded and typed or a computer is used to write notes that are printed, each entry must be dated and the physical documentation must be signed and dated by the staff writing the note.
-Notes should then be placed in the individual's record; and - If handwritten notes are transcribed electronically at a later date, the former should be kept to iv. demonstrate that documentation occurred on the day billed. - h.
-Written in black or blue ink: - Red ink may be used to denote allergies or special precautions; - Corrected as legally prescribed by: - Drawing a single line through the error; - Labeling the change with the word "error": ii. - Inserting the corrected information; and iii. - Initialing and dating the correction. iv. - 2.
-At a minimum, the individual's information shall include: - The name of the individual, precautions, allergies (or no known allergies NKA) and "volume #x of #y" on the front of the record; - Note that the individual's name, allergies and precautions must be flagged on the medication administration record. - b.
-Individual's identification and emergency contract information: - c.
+Notes should then be placed in the individual's record; and - iv.
+If handwritten notes are transcribed electronically at a later date, the former should be kept to demonstrate that documentation occurred on the day billed. - h.
+Written in black or blue ink: - i.
+Red ink may be used to denote allergies or special precautions; - j.
+Corrected as legally prescribed by: - i.
+Drawing a single line through the error; - ii.
+Labeling the change with the word "error"; - iii.
+Inserting the corrected information; and - iv.
+Initialing and dating the correction. - 2.
+At a minimum, the individual's information shall include: - a.
+The name of the individual, precautions, allergies (or no known allergies NKA) and "volume #x of #y" on the front of the record; - i.
+Note that the individual's name, allergies and precautions must be flagged on the medication administration record. - b.
+Individual's identification and emergency contract information; - c.
 Financial information; - d.
-Rights, consent and legal information including but not limited to: - Consent for service (written agreement); i. - Release of information documentation; ii. - Any psychiatric or other advanced directive; iii. - Legal documentation establishing guardianship; iv. - Evidence that individual rights are reviewed at least one time a year; and V. - Evidence that individual responsibilities are reviewed at least one time a year. - e.
-Pertinent medical information: - Screening information and assessments, including but not limited to: - Functional, psychological and diagnostic assessments. - Individual service plan, including: - Identified outcomes or goals (in measurable terms); i. - ii.
-Interventions or activities occurring to achieve the goals; - The individual's response to the interventions or activities (progress notes, tracking sheets, iii. learning logs or data); - A projected plan to modify or decrease the intensity of services, supports, care and treatment as iv. goals are achieved: and - Discharge planning is begun at the time of admission that includes specific objectives to be met v. prior to decreasing the intensity of service or discharge. - h.
-Discharge summary information provided to the individual and new service provider, if applicable, at the time of discharge includes: - Strengths, needs, preferences and abilities of the individual; i. - ii.
+Rights, consent and legal information including but not limited to: - i.
+Consent for service (written agreement); - ii.
+Release of information documentation; - iii.
+Any psychiatric or other advanced directive; - iv.
+Legal documentation establishing guardianship; - v.
+Evidence that individual rights are reviewed at least one time a year; and - vi.
+Evidence that individual responsibilities are reviewed at least one time a year. - e.
+Pertinent medical information; - f.
+Screening information and assessments, including but not limited to: - i.
+Functional, psychological and diagnostic assessments. - g.
+Individual service plan, including: - i.
+Identified outcomes or goals (in measurable terms); - ii.
+Interventions or activities occurring to achieve the goals; - iii.
+The individual's response to the interventions or activities (progress notes, tracking sheets, learning logs or data); - iv.
+A projected plan to modify or decrease the intensity of services, supports, care and treatment as goals are achieved; and - v.
+Discharge planning is begun at the time of admission that includes specific objectives to be met prior to decreasing the intensity of service or discharge. - h.
+Discharge summary information provided to the individual and new service provider, if applicable, at the time of discharge includes: - i.
+Strengths, needs, preferences and abilities of the individual; - ii.
 Services, supports, care and treatment provided; - iii.
 Achievements: - iv.
-Necessary plans for referral; and - A dictated or hand-written summary of the course of services, supports, care V. and treatment incorporating the discharge summary information provided to the individual and new service provider, if applicable, must be placed in the record within 30 days of discharge. - The organization must have policy, procedures and practices for Discharge/Transfer/immediate transfer due to medical or behavioral needs of individuals in all cases.
+Necessary plans for referral; and - v.
+A dictated or hand-written summary of the course of services, supports, care and treatment incorporating the discharge summary information provided to the individual and new service provider, if applicable, must be placed in the record within 30 days of discharge. - i.
+The organization must have policy, procedures and practices for Discharge/Transfer/ immediate transfer due to medical or behavioral needs of individuals in all cases.
 Agency employees, subcontractors and their employees and volunteers who abandon an individual are subject to